osgi/osgi.enroute.site/_FAQ/450-Designing-APIs.md

         ...
     }

-## Uses constraints
+## Uses Constraints

 A uses constraint occurs whenever one API package directly exposes another API package.
 This may be:

-* Through inheritance - one or more API types extend or implement types from another package
+* Through inheritance - one or more API types extend or implement types from another package.
-* Receiving method parameters with types from another package
+* Receiving method parameters with types from another package.
-* Returning types from another package
+* Returning types from another package.

-It is relatively common to have some uses constraints in your API, however you should be careful to minimise them, and to understand the effect that they can have.
+It is relatively common to have some uses constraints in your API, however you should be careful to minimize them, and to understand the effect that they can have.
 Typically, if the used packages are defined as part of the same API then there isn't a problem.
 For example, the `javax.servlet.http` package uses the `javax.servlet` package.
-If, however, the used packages are from a different bundle, or from a different separable API then this is not a good thing
+If, however, the used packages are from a different bundle, or from a different separable API then this is not a good thing.

-### Why are uses constraints a problem
+### Why are Uses Constraints a Problem?

 When you have a uses constraint in your API it forces all clients to also import that API, and crucially they must use *exactly the same* API package that you do.
 This places limitations on the way that the client can be implemented.